earlham-sherlock/earlham-sherlock.github.io/loaders/inbiomap_db/readme.md

 **Exit codes**

-Exit code 1: The specified input file doesn't exists!
+Exit code 1: The specified input file does not exists!

 **Notes**

 1) The InBioMap database does not include the mi identifiers of the interaction types!
-2) InBioMap database does not have any Uniprot Ref identifier, that is why, we give an unique id for it, 10002!
-3) The interaction type is not in the database file, so we defined it according to the published paper of the database!
+2) The interaction type is not in the database file, so we defined it according to the published paper of the database!
 It was 0915, physical association!
-4) The pubmed ID of the published paper for the InBioMap database is 27892958!
+3) The pubmed ID of the published paper for the InBioMap database is 27892958!
-5) We have to identify just the tax ID of interactor A, because the script make the output folder with this parameter!
+4) We have to identify just the tax ID of interactor A, because the script make the output folder with this parameter!
 The tax id of interactor B is identified from the database file!